lahaxearnaud/CI-ACL/readme.md

 If you put an ACL on contoller/* all function of admin will be restricted.
 But you can also do it : <br/>
 contoller/* only for a group <br/>
-but aldo admin/public for everybody<br/>
+but also contoller/public for everybody<br/>